bmduke1997/MazeSolver/README.md

 ##Packages
 Right now there are two packages.
+* Graphics
 * GUI
+    * Maze
+    * Windows
-* MazeClasses
+* MazeLogic

 These packages contain classes for their respective purposes.
-The GUI class contains all of the classes relevant to the GUI (Main, Controller, and the GUI.fxml).
-The MazeClasses package will contain any additional classes needed.
+The graphics package contains no code, its simply holds all images needed to compose the map and the application icon.The GUI package contains all of the classes relevant to the GUI (Main, Controller, and the GUI.fxml, etc.).
+It also contains sub packages for some popup windows and special classes needed for drawing the maze.The MazeLogic package contains the solving algorithm and any data type that is needed to do so.

 Why is it organized like this and not just all placed in one package?
 Because this follows the scheme set forth by the Maven build system for organization purpose.

-I do not know if we will need the MazeClasses package, if we don't need any additional classes then we can delete it.
-But for now, its just a place holder.

 ## Branches
 Right now there are two branches.